R:pems.utils Data Input/Output

 This document provides an overview of methods for making these and getting data in and out of the R package pems.utils.

-For a quick and more general introduction to pems.utils, see [>pems.utils introduction]
+For a quick and more general introduction to pems.utils, see [>pems.utils introduction] or to return to the [>website index].

 If you have any suggestions how to make either pems.utils or this document better or you have any problems using either, please let me know [>email me].